nathanemyers-dev/ai-computational-memory/README.md

 Show that this layer behaves like Excel or any other computational surface that saves models without producing regulated guidance.

 3. Propose regulatory treatment
-Provide a governance architecture and supervisory controls that allow regulators and governance teams to classify this layer as non-advisory.
+Provide a governance architecture and supervisory controls that allow enterprises, assurance teams, and governance teams to classify this layer as non-advisory.

 4. Build consensus and implement
-Align regulators, governance teams, practitioners, and engineers on the category and effect the streamlined process that allows memory to persist safely across interactions.
+Align engineers, practitioners, and governance teams on the category and effect the streamlined process that allows memory to persist safely across interactions.

 White Paper
 The white paper provides the full technical and governance specification for computational memory.
 It defines the rules, operating model, implementation path, regulatory alignment, and use cases required for safe deployment.
 The white paper now includes the full visual architecture for computational memory, with seven diagrams placed across six artifacts.